-HIPAA and Same-sex Marriage: Understanding Spouse, Family Member, and Marriage in the Privacy Rule
+HIPAA and Marriage: Understanding Spouse, Family Member, Marriage, and Personal Representatives in the Privacy Rule

 The HIPAA Privacy Rule contains several provisions that recognize the integral role that family members, such as spouses, often play in a patient’s health care.
 For example, the Privacy Rule allows covered entities to share information about the patient’s care with family members in various circumstances.
-In addition, the Privacy Rule provides protections against the use of genetic information about an individual, which includes certain information about family members of the individual, for underwriting purposes.
-This guidance addresses the effect of the 2013 Supreme Court decision regarding the Defense of Marriage Act (DOMA) on these provisions.
+It also generally requires covered entities to treat an individual’s personal representative, who may be a spouse, as the individual, for purposes such as exercising the individual’s rights under the Privacy Rule, including the right to access the individual’s health information.
+In addition, the Privacy Rule provides protections against the use of genetic information about an individual, which also includes certain information about family members of the individual, for underwriting purposes.

-- The definition of a family member is relevant to the application of §164.510(b) Standard: Uses and disclosures for involvement in the individual’s care and notification purposes.
+- The definition of a family member is relevant to the application of §164.510(b) regarding permitted uses and disclosures of PHI related to another person’s involvement in an individual’s care, and for making notifications about the individual’s location, general condition, or death.
 Under certain circumstances, covered entities are permitted to share an individual’s protected health information with a family member of the individual.
-Legally married same-sex spouses, regardless of where they live, are family members for the purposes of applying this provision.
+Legally married spouses are family members for the purposes of applying this provision.

-- The definition of a family member is also relevant to the application of §164.502(a)(5)(i), Use and disclosure of genetic information for underwriting purposes.
+- The definition of a family member is also relevant to the application of §164.502(a)(5)(i) regarding the uses and disclosures of genetic information for underwriting purposes.
 This provision prohibits health plans, other than issuers of long-term care policies, from using or disclosing genetic information for underwriting purposes.
-For example, such plans may not use information regarding the genetic tests of a family member of the individual, or the manifestation of a disease or disorder in a family member of the individual, in making underwriting decisions about the individual.
-This includes the genetic tests of a same-sex spouse of the individual, or the manifestation of a disease or disorder in the same-sex spouse of the individual.
+For example, health plans may not use information regarding the genetic tests of a family member of the individual, or the manifestation of a disease or disorder in a family member of the individual, in making underwriting decisions about the individual.
+This includes the genetic tests of a lawful spouse of the individual, or the manifestation of a disease or disorder in the lawful spouse of the individual.